Frequently Asked Questions

 Because of the process I use (reduction printing) I have to decide how many prints I'm going to produce before I begin carving and printing.
 If I want to produce 100 prints, I will begin with about 10% extra (110) sheets of paper.
 This allows for mistakes which occur from time to time.
 I print all of the prints in an edition at once.
 Each time I print a new color, I destroy the block as it was for the previous color.
 I am unable to print more than the number I decided on at the beginning.
 Therefore, the edition is strictly limited to the number of prints I decided on at the beginning of the process.

 An excellent question!
 My prints are created by hand.
-I try to make each print in the edition identical but that has proven not possible.
-There are always little variations from one print to the next in an edition due to my inability to recreate machine precision.
-Looking through an edition of prints, you will see that they are all the same image - but if you compare one print to another, each has unique qualities which are not too difficult to find.
+I try to make each print in the edition identical but that has been proven not possible.
+There are often little variations from one print to the next in an edition due to my inability to recreate machine precision.
+Looking through an edition of prints, you will see that they are all the same image - but if you critically compare one print to another, each has unique qualities which are not too difficult to find.
 Each print is individual and unique in an edition.
+Such images made by this process are considered original fine art prints.

 Reduction prints were developed in England in the early 20th century even though Picasso is frequently credited with this innovation decades later.
 It is simple and complicated at the same time.
 After drawing onto a wood or linoleum block, the artist carves away everything that they intend to be white.
 White is the paper.
 The first (and usually the lightest) color is printed for the entire edition.
 While that dries, the artist cleans the block and carves away (on the same block) everything that is to remain the color previously printed.
-Then the second color in printed on top of the first, and so on.
+Then the second color is printed on top of the first, and so on.
 This simple logic gets exceptionally complicated pretty quickly as one decides what should be carved to achieve the desired image.
-It is called a reduction print because one is continually reducing the amount of surface area (printing surface) by sequentially carving just one block multiple times.
+William's prints often become even more complicated because he frequently applies more than one color to the block for each impression.
+The process is called a reduction print because one is continually reducing the amount of surface area (printing surface) by sequentially carving just one block multiple times.
+William will also use more than one block, carving each multiple times.

 When I receive your order, I usually ship your print(s) within 24 hours.
 It depends on where you live as to how long it takes to reach you.
 Once I've shipped a print, I will email you to let you know when you should expect to receive it along with tracking information.